RohitSBhujbal/OneToOne_Map_Login-Page/README.md

 }

 o Note : These annotations play crucial roles in defining the structure and behavior of entities in a Hibernate-based application.

+## Important object of the hibernate file to perform task

+1. To develop hibernate operation we have to use following object
+a.
+Configuration  :Configuration object responsible to be hibernate mapping file data on configuration file data
+b.
+SessionFactory=> SessionFactory object is responsible to create database platform=>Session factory objects collect the metadata from the configuration file andestablish the connection with the database
+c.
+Session=>Session object is responsible to perform persistence object
+d.
+Transaction=>Transaction object responsible to commit and rollback DML operation

 ## Usage
 The MainApp class contains the main method to execute the demonstration.
 After running the application.